-- The borrower occupies, as their primary residence, the property securing the guaranteed loan. - The loan was current or less than thirty (30) days past due as of the date the applicable PDD was declared. - The servicer receives verification from the borrower the hardship (employment and/or property) has been resolved.

-• The total modified mortgage principal and interest payment is less than or equal to the payment prior to modification.
+- The loan was current or less than thirty (30) days past due as of the date the applicable PDD was declared. - The servicer receives verification from the borrower the hardship (employment and/or property) has been resolved. - The total modified mortgage principal and interest payment is less than or equal to the payment prior to modification.